Why HR Needs Data-Driven Workforce Planning to Avoid Talent Shortfalls

 - An estimated 50 percent of the oil and gas industry’s workforce is set to retire in the next five to seven years, a phenomenon known as the Great Crew Challenge.

-Although the threat of talent shortages is looming large across many industries, a recent Harvard Business Review Analytic Services report found that almost half (44 percent) of executives consider their workforce plans to be driven by finance and do not take talent dynamics into consideration.
+Although the threat of talent shortages is looming large across many industries, a recent Harvard Business Review Analytic Services report found that almost half (44 percent) of executives consider their workforce plans to be driven by Finance and do not take talent dynamics into consideration.
 This is a key workforce planning issue.

 For most organizations, workforce planning is a Finance-led process focused primarily on managing headcount to budget to ensure there are no cost overruns.
 Simple average cost-per-headcount allocations are made, and hiring is closely monitored.
-Yet, ironically, this sort of workforce planning is not good for the bottom line: the majority of leaders (73 percent) have experienced talent shortfalls leading to missed business objectives as a result of poor workforce planning.
+Yet, ironically, this sort of workforce management is not good for the bottom line: the majority of leaders (73 percent) have experienced talent shortfalls leading to missed business objectives as a result of poor workforce planning.